apache/spark/docs/plugins.rst

 Example
 -------

-The code bellow defines a plugin that injects a set of dummy object definitions in Airflow.
+The code below defines a plugin that injects a set of dummy object definitions in Airflow.

 .. code:: python